Earth's orbit: Events in the orbit

 The Hill sphere (gravitational sphere of influence) of the Earth is about 1,500,000 kilometers (0.01 AU) in radius, or approximately four times the average distance to the Moon.
 This is the maximal distance at which the Earth's gravitational influence is stronger than the more distant Sun and planets.
 Objects orbiting the Earth must be within this radius, otherwise, they may become unbound by the gravitational perturbation of the Sun.

-The following diagram shows the relation between the line of the solstice and the line of apsides of Earth's elliptical orbit.
-The orbital ellipse goes through each of the six Earth images, which are sequentially the perihelion (periapsis—nearest point to the Sun) on anywhere from January 2 to January 5, the point of March equinox on March 19, 20, or 21, the point of June solstice on June 20, 21, or 22, the aphelion (apoapsis—the farthest point from the Sun) on anywhere from July 3 to July 5, the September equinox on September 22, 23, or 24, and the December solstice on December 21, 22, or 23.
-The diagram shows a very exaggerated shape of Earth's orbit; the actual orbit is virtually circular.
+The following diagram illustrates the positions and relationship between the lines of solstices, equinoxes, and apsides of Earth's elliptical orbit.
+The six Earth images are positions along the orbital ellipse, which are sequentially the perihelion (periapsis—nearest point to the Sun) on anywhere from 2 to 5 January, the point of March equinox on 19, 20, or 21 March, the point of June solstice on 20, 21, or 22 June, the aphelion (apoapsis—the farthest point from the Sun) on anywhere from 3 to 5 July, the September equinox on 22, 23, or 24 September, and the December solstice on 21, 22, or 23 December.

-Context

 Future

 Mathematicians and astronomers (such as Laplace, Lagrange, Gauss, Poincaré, Kolmogorov, Vladimir Arnold, and Jürgen Moser) have searched for evidence for the stability of the planetary motions, and this quest led to many mathematical developments and several successive "proofs" of stability for the Solar System.
 By most predictions, Earth's orbit will be relatively stable over long periods.

 In 1989, Jacques Laskar's work indicated that Earth's orbit (as well as the orbits of all the inner planets) can become chaotic and that an error as small as 15 meters in measuring the initial position of the Earth today would make it impossible to predict where Earth would be in its orbit in just over 100 million years' time.
 Modeling the Solar System is a subject covered by the n-body problem.